 On the interplay of motivational characteristics and academic achievement: The role of Need for Cognition

 In recent decades, a great deal of research has been conducted on the prediction of academic achievement.
-While meta-analyses indicate that intelligence is the strongest predictor for academic achievement (e.g., Deary, 2007; Roth et al., 2015; Zaboski, 2018), motivational variables have consistently been found to have incremental value for academic achievement (e.g., Kriegbaum, 2018; Steinmayr, 2019).
+While meta-analyses indicate that intelligence is the strongest predictor for academic achievement (e.g., Deary et al., 2007; Roth et al., 2015; Zaboski et al., 2018), motivational variables (e.g., ability self-concept, interests and values) have consistently been found to have incremental value for academic achievement (e.g., Kriegbaum et al., 2018; Steinmayr et al., 2019).

-, an additional predictor of academic achievement came into the focus of research in this field: the personality trait Need for Cognition (NFC), defined as the stable intrinsic motivation of an individual to engage in and enjoy challenging intellectual activity (Cacioppo, 1996).
-NFC to academic achievement in different stages of academic life (e.g., Ginet & Py, 2000; Grass, 2017; Luong et al., 2017; Preckel, 2014; for a meta-analytical review see von Stumm & Ackerman, 2013) and to associated with success in learning.
-As examples, NFC was found to be related to ability self-concept (e.g., Dickhäuser & Reinhard, 2010; Luong et al., 2017), interest in school (e.g., Preckel, 2014) or deeper processing while learning (Evans, 2003; Luong et al., 2017).
+Initially introduced in the context of social psychology, increasingly, an additional predictor of academic achievement came into the focus of research in this field: the personality trait Need for Cognition (NFC), defined as the stable intrinsic motivation of an individual to engage in and enjoy challenging intellectual activity (Cacioppo & Petty, 1982; Cacioppo et al., 1996).
+NFC has been shown to be related to academic achievement in different stages of academic life (e.g., Ginet & Py, 2000; Grass et al., 2017; Luong et al., 2017; Preckel, 2014; for a meta-analytical review see von Stumm & Ackerman, 2013) and to motivational variables as well as aspects of information processing associated with success in learning.
+As examples, NFC was found to be related to ability self-concept (e.g., Dickhäuser & Reinhard, 2010; Luong et al., 2017), interest in school (e.g., Preckel, 2014) or deeper processing while learning (Evans et al., 2003; Luong et al., 2017).

 The enjoyment of accomplishing something, the interest in task engagement, and the intrinsic value of working on a task have been suggested to be relevant to learning and academic achievement and have been integrated into models of achievement motivation (e.g., Wigfield & Eccles, 2000; see also Wigfield & Cambria, 2010 for a review).
 Surprisingly, the concept of a more general joy of thinking, that is NFC, has not yet been investigated systematically together with established motivational indicators or was integrated into models for the prediction of academic achievement, especially in school contexts.
 In particular, longitudinal studies are missing that have a comprehensive look at the interplay of all relevant variables.

-last year, NFC in order to determine their value in predicting academic achievement in school (Lavrijsen, 2021).
+As one notable exception, only last year, a large longitudinal study with over 3.000 Flemish Grade 7 students examined a comprehensive set of variables including intelligence, the Big Five, a range of different motivational measures, and NFC in order to determine their value in predicting academic achievement in school (Lavrijsen et al., 2021).
 Their results showed intelligence and NFC to be the strongest predictors of academic performance.
 The ability self-concept was the best predictor within the group of motivational variables.
 This underscores the importance to consider NFC along with established predictors in gaining a comprehensive picture of the prediction of academic achievement.

+We follow-up on cross-sectional (e.g., Keller et al., 2019; Luong et al., 2017), and the few longitudinal studies (Preckel, 2014; Lavrijsen et al., 2021) on the role of NFC in predicting academic achievement that examined NFC together with established motivational characteristics.
+By addressing more school subjects than usually examined, considering prior achievement, and assessing all variables at two points of time in a sample of secondary school students, we go beyond previous work to provide new insights in the interplay of academic achievement, NFC and motivational variables and the incremental value of NFC in this context.

 Achievement Motivation and its relation to academic achievement